eXascaleInfolab/bench-vldb20/README.md

 ### Results
-The accuracy results of all algorithms will be sequentially added for each scenario and dataset to: `Results/../../error/`.
+- The accuracy results of all algorithms will be sequentially added for each scenario and dataset to: `Results/../../error/`.
 The runtime results of all algorithms will be added to: `Results/../../runtime/`.
 For matching scenarios and datasets the results will be overwritten.
-- **Warning**: The full test suite with the default setup will take a sizeable amount of time to run (~3 days depending on the hardware) and will produce up to 17GB of output files with all recovered data and plots.
+- **Warning**: The full test suite will take a sizeable amount of time to run (up to 3 days depending on the hardware) and will produce up to 15GB of output files with all recovered data and plots unless stopped early.

 ### Execution examples